-I always head to Target first to pick up some inexpensive blank tshirts.
+I always head to Target first to pick up some inexpensive blank T-shirts.
 These were both on sale for $5 each.
 At that price, it’s not that big of a deal if they only wear it once.

 But if you hate the idea of a one and done, just keep the shirt around for when they are helping to wash the car or do yard work.

-Buy blank T-shirts from Target:
+Buy blank T-shirts from Target

 How to Spray Paint a Shirt with a Stencil

 So, I’m lazy.
 I like to look for the easiest way to get something done.
 Do I sacrifice quality sometimes?
 Yes.
 And I’m ok with that.

-I think making this way makes them come out messy and cool.
+I think making them this way makes them come out messy and cool.
 That’s just my style.
 Thank goodness my skill and style go hand in hand. :)

-But there are a handful of 4th of July Stencils you could by instead of making your own.
+I made my own stencil since I couldn’t find one that I wanted.
+There are a handful of 4th of July Stencils you could by instead of making your own.

-- Put a magazine or piece of cardboard inside of the shirt to keep the paint from seeping through.
+Put a magazine or piece of cardboard inside of the shirt to keep the paint from seeping through.

-- Use spray adhesive to stick the stencil to the shirt (don’t overdo it with the spray or you end up with some glue on the shirt when you peel it off!)
+Use spray adhesive to stick the stencil to the shirt (don’t overdo it with the spray or you end up with some glue on the shirt when you peel it off!)

-- Use the side of a credit card or gift card and rub the edges of the stencil near the inside pieces of the letters.
+Use the side of a credit card or gift card and rub the edges of the stencil near the inside pieces of the letters.
 (You want to make sure it is stuck to the shirt well so the paint doesn’t get underneath the stencil.)

-- Use a plastic grocery bag and tape to make sure the rest of the shirt is covered and out-of-the-way of the overspray.
+Use a plastic grocery bag and tape to make sure the rest of the shirt is covered and out-of-the-way of the overspray.

-- Then I did one pretty heavy spray of the black spray paint over the stencil.
+Then I did one pretty heavy spray of the black spray paint over the stencil.
 (I could have done another coat but I wasn’t too worried about the shirt showing through the letters.)

-- I let it dry and then removed the tape, bag and stencil.
+I let it dry and then removed the tape, bag and stencil.